 For all who serve in the Order of Malta, the essay is a reminder that what we believe is important.
 The truth of the Creed provides a rock in a world that wants everything to be relative.
 We should probably read Father Barratt’s essay regularly so that when we recite the Creed, we do so as a statement of what we believe, as Catholics and as members of the Order of Malta.

 This essay is part of a continuing series of essays from our Chaplains in support of the spiritual development of the American Association’s membership.
-It will also be posted on the Association’s website for future reference.

 Be grateful for the Order of Malta, for the path you have chosen to grow your spiritual life, and for the graces God has showered through Blessed Gerard, John the Baptist and Our Lady of Philermo.
 Pray for your fellow members, for chaplains of the Order and for our Holy Catholic Church.

-Click here to download Father Barratt’s essay.
+Click here to read Father Barratt’s essay.